Azure virtual datacenter: A network perspective

 Monitoring components provide visibility and alerting from all the other components types.
 All teams should have access to monitoring for the components and services they have access to.
-If you have a centralized help desk or operations teams, they would need to have integrated access to the data provided by these components.
+If you have a centralized help desk or operations teams, they require integrated access to the data provided by these components.

-Azure offers different types of logging and monitoring services to track the behavior of Azure hosted resources.
-Governance and control of workloads in Azure is based not just on collecting log data, but also the ability to trigger actions based on specific reported events.
+Azure offers different types of logging and monitoring services to track the behavior of Azure-hosted resources.
+Governance and control of workloads in Azure is based not just on collecting log data but also on the ability to trigger actions based on specific reported events.

 There are two major types of logs in Azure:

 The Azure Activity Log, previously called Operational Logs, provides insight into the operations that were performed on resources in the Azure subscription.
 These logs report the control-plane events for your subscriptions.
 Every Azure resource produces audit logs.

 Azure Monitor diagnostic logs are logs generated by a resource that provides rich, frequent data about the operation of that resource.
 The content of these logs varies by resource type.

 It is important to track the NSGs logs, particularly this information:

 - Event logs provide information on what NSG rules are applied to VMs and instance roles based on MAC address.

 - Counter logs track how many times each NSG rule was run to deny or allow traffic.